-Member McGehee indicated she remembered the City getting a lot of complaints when the dynamic sign on Cleveland went in-speaking for the dynamic sign on Cleveland between Rose Lawn and County Road B at the church.
+Member McGehee indicated she remembered the City getting a lot of complaints when the dynamic sign on County Road C went in-speaking of dynamic signs on County Road C, between Rose Lawn and B, for the church there.

 Mr. Paschke indicated he did not remember getting a lot of complaints on that sign.
 He remembered getting complaints from the one on Larpenter Avenue, which used to be North Como, now its New life Presbyterian.
 There were some complaints from the residents on that one, which mostly had to do with them not getting the setup correct.
 And so it took them a while to work with the light company and not have people tinker with the light and other things for the electronics that monitor and regulate the sign.
 And then I believe there was another sign-off of Cleveland Avenue further south, where we had a similar issue, but that one also cleared up relative effects.
 Only the ones that the City has had that are right smack dab adjacent to residential that we may get concerned about.
 Saint Rose of Lima, when that first went up, there were a lot of questions on it, but they could address it immediately once staff received a call.